-Other artifacts below-hull included several complete pulley blocks of types not previously found on the site.
-Three knightsheads and seven pairs of heart blocks with corresponding iron straps and rope strops were also recovered.
-Given the total lack of deadeyes it is believed that the heart blocks were used to maintain tension on the main shrouds.
-Numerous leather shoes, rope fragments, glass pieces, ceramic sherds, walnut shells, pewter fragments and a single coin were all retrieved during excavation.
-Two long wooden tool handles, one of which may be from a harpoon, were also found.
-The metal ends of these handles had corroded so badly that they could not be identified or recovered.

-One of the largest and more significant artifacts recovered below the hull was a small boat.
-It measured approximately eight metres in length and was built with a two piece keel scarfed in the middle.
-The stem and stem post were scarphed to the ends of the keel and both contained rabbets to accept the hull planking.
-The boat was carvel built with the exception of the top two strakes which were clinker built.

-Internally the boat was framed out with floors and futtocks averaging eight centimeters square.
+Other artifacts below the hull included several complete pulley blocks of types not previously found on the site.
+Three knightsheads and seven pairs of heart blocks with corresponding iron and rope straps were also recovered.
+Given the absence of deadeyes it is believed that the heart blocks were used to maintain tension on the main shrouds.
+Numerous leather shoes, rope fragments, glass pieces, ceramic sherds, walnut shells, pewter fragments and a single coin were all retrieved during the excavation.
+Two long wooden tool handles, one of which may be a harpoon were also found.
+The metal ends of these handles had corroded so badly they could not be identified or recovered.
+One of the largest and most significant artifacts recovered below the hull was a small boat.
+It measured approximately eight metres in length and was built with a two-piece keel scarphed in the middle.
+The stem and stern posts were scarphed to the ends of the keel and both contained rabbets to accept the hull planking.
+The boat was carvel-built with the exception of the top two strakes, which were clinker-built.
+Internally the boat was framed out with floors and futtocks averaging eight centimetres square.
 Single waterway holes had been cut through the floors directly over the keel.
-Risers were found with notches cut out to accept the thwarts and a mast step was recovered.
-Parts of gunnels revealed single thole pin holes for rowing although the exact method of oar attachment is still uncertain.
+Risers were found with notches cut out to accept the thwarts, and a mast step was recovered.
+Parts of gunnals revealed single thole pin holes for rowing although the exact method of oar attachment is still uncertain.
 The entire boat appears to have been made from oak with iron fasteners.
-Because of its completeness and location, directly beneath the ship's starboard stern, it is thought to have gone down with the large vessel.

-The starboard side stratigraphic sequence was not unlike that of the port side.
-The principle stratum was a layer of barnacle shells; however it was not as concentrated as on the port side due to the completeness and list of the hull.
-The barnacles were located directly on top of the pre-wreck bottom of silt which was considerably thicker than the port side.
+Because of its completeness and location, directly beneath the ship's starboard stern, it is thought to have gone down with the larger vessel.
+The starboard side stratigraphic sequence was like that of the port side.
+The principle stratum was a layer of barnacle shells; however, it was not as concentrated as on the port side due to the completness and list of the hull.
+The barnacles were located directly on top of the pre-wreck bottom of silt which was considerably thicker than on the port side.
 This was a result of the ship's keel pushing eastward through the silt, creating a snow plow effect, prior to grounding.
-The accumulation of the silt prevented the build-up of other deposits below-hull.

-BOW EXCAVATION

-The objectives of the bow excavation included the removal of casks, the exposing of the integral hull structure for mapping, the recovery of bow-related artifacts, and excavation peripheral to the integral hull to recover disarticulated structural pieces.
+The accumulation of the silt prevented the build-up of other deposits below hull.
+Bow Excavation The objectives of the bow excavation included the removal of casks, the exposing of the integral hull structure for mapping, the recovery of bow-related artifacts and excavation peripheral to the integral hull to recover disarticulated structural pieces.